agathoklisx/libved/README.md

  * gcc, clang and tcc.

  * The development environment is void-linux and probably the code it won't compile
- * on other unixes without some ifdef's.
+ * on other unix like operating system without some ifdef's.
  *
  * Also included a very minimal executable that can be used to test the library code.
  * This can be compiled also as static with gcc and clang, but not with tcc.